 What is the barrel diameter?

-The barrel diameter (which, according to USA regulations is determined at the widest point of the bat) essentially determines how large of a sweet spot a baseball bat has.
+The barrel diameter (which, according to USA regulations, is determined at the widest point of the bat) essentially determines how large of a sweet spot a baseball bat has.

 What is the weight distribution?

-If it’s too heavy for you, it will be more difficult to make contact with the ball.
-If it’s too light for you, you’ll have less power and control over your bat.
+If it’s too heavy for you, making contact with the ball will be more difficult.
+If it’s too light, you’ll have less power and control over your bat.

 What is a balanced bat?

 Essentially, a well-balanced bat “feels” lighter than its actual weight designation, making it easier for batters to swing faster and easier.

 When it comes to how to choose a baseball bat, the size is important.
 It should be long enough to handle comfortably while not too heavy.

 You can try different-sized bats at your local sporting goods store and take some swings off of live pitching before deciding which works best for you.